JonKing93/Github-Tutorial-Workshop/workshop/exercise-5.md

 ## B) Create a .gitignore file

-Create a new file named ".gitignore" in the root of your repository.
+Create a new file named ".gitignore" in the top level of your repository.
 For example

 ![A file browser for the salsa repository now has a file named .gitignore.](..\assets\images\E5\new-ignore.png)